Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Not Ideal For Advanced Learners

-This negative sort of piggybacks on the last point.
+This concern builds on the previous one.
 Because there’s no real opportunity to advance your conversational skills, I don’t think Memrise is the best choice for advanced speakers.

 While the Memrise exercises are fun and engaging, they may not be ideal for advanced learners